Identifying new pharmacologic treatments for trauma and PTSD

 Eight percent of the US general population will develop PTSD at some point in their life, making it the fifth-most prevalent mental disorder in the country.
 PTSD is a particularly salient problem among military veterans—over 10% of Department of Veterans Affairs (VA) patients have a PTSD diagnosis.
 Thus, it is not surprising that PTSD is considered a significant health issue to society and the people directly affected by it.
-Advancements in the treatment of PTSD have taken on significant priority for clinicians and researchers.
+Advancements in the treatment of trauma and PTSD have taken on significant priority for clinicians and researchers.

-The need for better treatments
+The need for better trauma and PTSD treatments

-Despite the high prevalence and costly impact of PTSD, the few psychopharmacologic treatments for PTSD available do not work well enough.
+Despite the high prevalence and costly impact of PTSD, the few psychopharmacologic treatments for PTSD that are available do not work well enough.
 The VA PTSD Psychopharmacology Work Group recently published a statement in Biological Psychiatry that describes three aspects of the PTSD “pharmacotherapy crisis”:

 Antidepressants, the most commonly prescribed pharmacologic agent for PTSD, are associated with remission in fewer than half of the patients who take them.
 Currently, Sertraline and Paroxetine are approved for the treatment of PTSD by the Food and Drug Administration (FDA), but there are no other approved pharmacologic treatments for PTSD.
-Treatment guidelines from the VA and DoD include two additional antidepressant medications, Fluoxetine and Venlafaxine, that have similarly limited effectiveness.
+Trauma treatment guidelines from the VA and DoD include two additional antidepressant medications, Fluoxetine and Venlafaxine, that have similarly limited effectiveness.

-Lack of research
+Lack of trauma and PTSD research

 The VA PTSD Psychopharmacology Work Group concluded that there is “a serious knowledge gap related to the efficacy of commonly prescribed medications and novel compounds for the treatment of PTSD.”
 The burden of ineffectively treated PTSD on clinical, social, and financial systems is enormous.
-Yet, current knowledge leaves the field with little alternative pharmacologic treatment options in the near future.
+Yet, current knowledge leaves the field with few alternative pharmacologic treatment options in the near future.

 Limitations of other therapies

-Promising opportunities for treating PTSD
+Promising opportunities for treating trauma and PTSD

 Notably, the CDW contains data sources not typically available in large administrative datasets, including clinical note text and structured data from standardized mental health symptom assessments, allowing for the ability to examine changes in disorder severity over time.

 The rich available VA data, combined with a population characterized by a marked prevalence of PTSD and many other comorbid conditions, provides a unique opportunity to explore critical unanswered questions about the pharmacologic treatment of PTSD.

-Currently, we have National Institute of Mental Health funding to conduct an initial, exploratory examination of medications prescribed to VA patients for other indications that may have an incidental impact on improvement of PTSD symptoms using a novel pharmacoepidemiologic statistical tool called TreeScan to identify promising agents, followed by the use of rigorous causal methods to evaluate the most promising agents (grant # R01MH121397).
+Currently, we have National Institute of Mental Health funding to conduct an initial, exploratory examination of medications prescribed to VA patients for other indications that may have an incidental impact on the improvement of associated trauma and PTSD symptoms using a novel pharmacoepidemiologic statistical tool called TreeScan to identify promising agents, followed by the use of rigorous causal methods to evaluate the most promising agents (grant # R01MH121397).
 This is just the start of an extensive line of research aimed at improving the pharmacologic treatment options of persons with PTSD.